oyranos-cms/oyranos/docs/md/oyjl.md

 <h2>DESCRIPTION <a href="#toc" name="description">&uarr;</a></h2>

-The oyjl program can be used to parse, filter sub trees, select values and modify values in JSON texts.
+The oyjl program can be used to parse, filter sub trees, select values and modify values in JSON, YAML, XML and CSV.
+It converts between data formats.

 <h2>OPTIONS <a href="#toc" name="options">&uarr;</a></h2>